 Why choose this course

 Data science has become increasingly important in many areas over the past two decades.
-These include banking, finance, insurance, weather forecasting, image analysis, genomics, advertising, transport and elections.
-The discipline is even used in policing and crime prevention.
+These include banking, finance, insurance, weather forecasting, image analysis, genomics, advertising, transport, elections and many more.
 Data sets can unravel all kinds of facts, trends, anomalies and patterns – but only with the right technical skills!

 Mathematical data science is an interdisciplinary area of applied mathematics.
 It combines methods and techniques from a broad range of pure and applied subjects within maths to develop approaches that enables us to investigate large data sets.
 These techniques include:

 - Data representation

 - Machine learning optimisation

 - Numerical methods

 This programme will guide you through a range of sophisticated mathematical ideas underlying modern data science.
 You’ll understand the mechanisms for modelling data-producing dynamical phenomena and gain the theoretical and the computational skills to analyse and extract information from large data sets.

 Our MSc benefits from the wide range of research being carried out in the Department of Mathematics.
 The taught courses and dissertation topics available to you are closely aligned with some of the activities of the Department’s research areas.
 These include: